Cura : Care Beyond Boundaries Logo

 Implant Placement And Closure

 The implant is inserted and positioned, then the incisions are closed with dissolvable or removable stitches.
-A compression garment is typically used to reduce swelling and help keep the chest implants in place.
+A compression garment is typically used to help reduce swelling and support implant position.

 Pectoral implant surgery is commonly performed under general anesthesia or heavy sedation, depending on the surgical plan and patient factors.
-It is normal to experience pain and discomfort for about a week, with tightness, soreness and stiffness across the chest.
+Pain and discomfort for about a week can be expected, along with tightness, soreness and stiffness across the chest.

-Your surgical team will advise on an appropriate pain control plan and what symptoms are expected versus concerning.
-Do not take any medicines, including over the counter products, unless your clinician confirms they are safe for you.
+Your surgical team will advise on pain control and explain which symptoms are expected and which require review.
+Do not take any medicines, including over-the-counter products, unless your clinician confirms they are safe for you.

 Preparation for chest implants usually includes a health review, any required tests and a clear plan for travel, accommodation and support after surgery.